Anita Baker: 2010–present: New music, tour, brief retirement, and comeback

 Baker had been working on a new album featuring the single, "Only Forever", since 2010.
 In August 2012, Baker released her version of Tyrese's hit, "Lately".
 The song made headlines for Baker after the song was played every hour, on the hour, throughout the day on urban adult contemporary radio, making her the first artist to make this kind of debut.
 Though Blue Note set release dates for the album in October and December 2012, Baker decided she still needed to work on the album, causing delays.
 The album never materialized.

 In February 2013, Baker returned to the national spotlight, performing "Lately" and "Same Ole Love" on Jimmy Kimmel Live!.
 That same month, she appeared at the Grammys where "Lately" was nominated for a Grammy Award for Best R&B Performance.
 In January 2017, Baker confirmed she had retired.
 She emerged from retirement in 2018.

 In March 2021, Baker entered into a conflict with Elektra Records over rights to her master recordings, which she claimed were supposed to return to her after the expiration of her contract, according to copyright law.
 She asked fans to stop buying and streaming her music until the rights to her music were given to her.
 In September 2021, she announced that the dispute had been settled and that she owned her masters.

 Baker performed "The Star-Spangled Banner" at Philadelphia's Lincoln Financial Field prior to the 2022 NFC Championship Game between the Eagles and San Francisco 49ers.

+In 2023, Rolling Stone ranked Baker at number 92 on its list of the 200 Greatest Singers of All Time.

 Personal life

-Baker married Walter Bridgforth, Jr. on December 24, 1988.
+Baker married Walter Bridgforth Jr. on December 24, 1988, at their home in Detroit.
+In the following year, Baker had a miscarriage.
+They had two sons, Walter Baker Bridgforth (born January 1993) and Edward Carlton Bridgforth (born May 1994).
 The couple separated in 2005 and finalized their divorce two years later.
-They have two sons, Walter Baker Bridgforth (born January 1993) and Edward Carlton Bridgforth (born May 1994).
 Baker currently lives in Grosse Pointe Park, Michigan.

-More than five years after her divorce, Baker filed for a legal name change from Bridgforth to Baker in her private life.
+More than five years after her divorce, Baker filed for a legal last name change from Bridgforth to her maiden name in her private life.

 Baker publicly endorsed presidential candidate Andrew Yang in the 2020 Democratic presidential primary.